ryanfrohar/broken-arm/README.md

 ## **Automated Testing Initialization**

 Once a JUnit test is ready to be integrated, the user should add the script to the /Jenkins/Tests directory.
 Run the interactive testcase.sh script in the Jenkins directory to add the script to the testcases database (an example of a testcase is already in the database).
-If you have configured it correctly, Jenkins will automatically include you JUnit test the next time it builds!
+If you have configured it correctly, Jenkins will automatically include your JUnit test the next time it builds!

 ## **Hardware Assembly and Software Set Up**